IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 2. An initial ML model is run to "cache-in" the initial training building of the models.<br>
 3. The web layout data is introduced and launched into the application.<br>
 4. Asynchronously, real-time data from the pico is received.<br>
-5. Data is decoded, splited, and the appropriate side-bar plots are produced, updating every 0.5 seconds.<br>
+5. Data is decoded, split, and the appropriate side-bar plots are produced, updating every 0.5 seconds.<br>
 6. At the same time, we `await` any prediction requests.
 Once a request arrives, the same process happens of decoding and splitting.<br>
-7. Then, a separate thread is created, in charge of running the ML models, producing RMSE from a 20% testing set and making a prediction.<br>
+7. Then, a separate thread is created, in charge of running the ML models, producing RMSE from a 20% testing set, and making a prediction.<br>
 8. In the meantime, the thread is instantiated within an asynchronous call `await`, resuming the real-time display on the dashboard.<br>
 9. Once the thread completes, we get RMSE results from the randomly split dataset, and predictions are out.<br>
 10. The CPU time is now given to the prediction asynchronous task to show the results as text, table, and plots, including historical results update (scatter plot  at the bottom).<br>
-11. Once results are out onto the dashboard, the information of the results is published to the appropiate broker.<br>
+11. Once results are out onto the dashboard, the information of the results is published to the appropriate broker.<br>
 12. The process continues and repeats.<br><br>

 B. **Pico**<br>